emqx/emqx-docs/en_US/rule/rule-engine_buildin_function.md

 second,
 millisecond,
-micorsecond,
+microsecond,
 nanosecond,

 Time Offset

-The user can specify the time zone of the output time through this string, For example, the East Eight time zone can be represented by "+08:00".
-If the input is empty, the system default time zone will be used.
+The user can specify the time zone of the output time through this string.
+For example, the East Eight time zone can be represented by "+08:00".
+If the input is empty the system default time zone will be used.

 Time Format String